-My dear Indian Grocer ladies who greet me with hugs and discuss with me libraries, temples, chanting and food, who are passionate about Indian food, who are South Indians through and through even though some are from Malaysia, who I love a lot, also showered me with the most gorgeous eggplants, swearing they were so tender.
+My dear Indian Grocer ladies who greet me with hugs and discuss with me libraries, temples, chanting and food, who are passionate about Indian food, who are South Indians through and through even though some are from Malaysia, whom I love a lot, showered me with the most gorgeous eggplants, swearing they were so tender.
 Telling me to saute them only.
 Guaranteeing they would make a most marvelous dish.
 They were right.
 Of course.

 Brinjal Fry.
-Kathirikai Varuval.
-Eggplant Sautéed with Spices
+Kathirikai Varuval | Eggplant Sautéed with Spices

 Cuisine: South Indian, Tamil

 Cooking time: 15 mins

 Serves: 4 people

 enough eggplants for 4 people.
 If you are using the gorgeous ones above, use 1 per person.
 If using the larger purple variety, 1 eggplant will serve 2 – 3 people.

 1.5 tspn cumin seeds (don’t skimp, cumin and eggplant is a marriage made in heaven)

 1 tspn kalonji (optional, but delicious if you have it)

 1 tspn ginger-garlic paste (I use home made)